-★ CINT 962 Foundations of Student Affairs Practice I Through holistic, anti-oppressive, and adult-learning frameworks, a variety of student support and student-facing professionals from college and university campuses will co-create a learning community in which they will articulate their personal foundations as Student Affairs professionals; explore the practical skills, values, and knowledges related to Student Affairs; grapple with the implications of colonization for Canadian higher education; discover new perspectives; and become empowered to transform their practice to be more inclusive, equitable and student-centred.
-39.0 Hours Fees: \$586.57 NEW!
+★ CINT962 Foundations of Student Affairs Practice 1 Through holistic, anti-oppressive, and adult-learning frameworks, a variety of student support and student-facing professionals from college and university campuses will co-create a learning community in which they will articulate their personal foundations as Student Affairs professionals; explore the practical skills, values, and knowledges related to Student Affairs; grapple with the implications of colonization for Canadian higher education; discover new perspectives; and become empowered to transform their practice to be more inclusive, equitable and student-centred.
+This course will require you to be online for live lectures at the scheduled time.
+There will also be a limited amount of pre-recorded material.
+More details will be included in your course outline available on the first day of class.
+39.0 Hours Fees: \$586.64 NEW!